1. Pulse Shaping Fundamentals

 Bw = Rs (1 + α)

-Ideally, the frequency response (FFT) of the sync pulse should yield a completely square response such that a specific frequency bandwidth (Bw is exactly half of the symbol rate (Rs).
+Ideally, the frequency response (FFT) of the sinc pulse should yield a completely square response such that a specific frequency bandwidth (Bw is exactly half of the symbol rate (Rs).
 However, in the non-ideal programming environment, the actual frequency response differs slightly from the ideal response (due to estimation of infinity, ∞).
 Below, we show the non-ideal frequency response simply by taking the FFT (logarithmic) of the impulse response.
 This is shown below:

 Figure 8: Frequency Response of Raised Cosine Filter